joekidd/Finding-Lane-Lines-on-the-Road/README.md

 In this step, I have lines sorted by their slope.
 For each line I get the 'start' and 'ending' points and those points are then used to approximate the 'solid' line, that is then displayed on the image.
 Simple linear regression is used to approximate the functions of the lines.

 #### Adding annotations
-As the last step, that is actually not really a part of the pipeline, I add the annotations, that might be seen at the top of the video.
+As the last step, that is actually not really a part of the pipeline, I add annotations, that might be seen at the top of the video.
 It helps analysing, what is really happening under the hood.

 ## Potential issues and fixes